s/ Sebastian G

 The page you're reading, traced live.

-Click a node.
-Every box is something I configured by hand.
-The dotted arrows are the path your browser took to reach this paragraph.
+Click any node.
+Each box is provisioned by Terraform.
+The dotted line is the path your browser took to reach this paragraph.

 You browser Cloudflare DNS seba.sh → A record AWS ACM TLS cert CloudFront edge cache Origin Access SigV4 → S3 S3 private bucket index.html HTTPS cache miss GET